AmieDD/ADDVulcan/Communication Systems/56K Flex Magic/README.md

 @WillC attempted to demodulate the modem audio using [minimodem](https://github.com/kamalmostafa/minimodem).

-A lot of effort went into trying to filter the modem audio.
-(Did anyone have a particular reason for doing this?)
+A lot of effort went into trying to filter the modem audio, which got modest improvements in decodes with minimodem.

 @kandi3kan3 observed that the modulation frequencies in the audio file were not [Bell 103](https://en.wikipedia.org/wiki/Bell_103_modem).